 Whatever program drives traffic to your website, you can likely improve it with chatbots.
 If more traffic converts, you get a better return on that program.

 The organizational consultancy Korn Ferry runs major paid advertising campaigns, both on programmatic and traditional TV as well as as hosting the PGA tour.
 That earns them 500,000 visits per month, but a 0.17% conversion rate.
 Chatbots increased that conversion rate by 60%.
+See more conversational stats and how impactful conversational marketing can be.

 8. Give sales reps better insight into how prospects behave